joelhawksley/identity/talks/2021/slides.md

 ^ A lot of them are written in Go

-^ optimized extractions from the monolith
+^ extractions from the monolith

 ^ such as webhook delivery

-^ On the rails side...
+^ but most of GitHub is a Rails monolith

+^ and it's a big one...

 ---